 From these cost components and the ammonia production rate, the levelised cost of ammonia (LCOA) was calculated using Equation 1.
-The chain efficiency is estimated as a percentage of the total energy content in the upstream to the total energy content of the input.
-Results for the base case scenario are summarised in Table 11.
+The chain efficiency is estimated as a percentage of the total electrolyser in 2050, M global assumptions).
+Firstly, the infrastructure costs and the fixed costs for the O&M costs for the base case are summarised in Table 9 and Table 10.